Stanton Street Synagogue: History

 A decline in the Jewish population of the Lower East Side beginning in the 1930s and accelerating after World War II led to a decline in synagogue membership.
 In 1952 the synagogue merged with Bnai Joseph Dugel Macheneh Ephraim, founded by Polish-Jewish immigrants from Rymanów and Błażowa.

 In 1964 the congregation appointed Rabbi Joseph Singer, the Pilzner Rav, as its spiritual leader.
 Singer, a native of Pilzno, Poland, who had fled the Nazis in 1939 and settled on the Lower East Side, served in this capacity until 2002, mostly without pay.
-Singer, who was also an employee of the United Jewish Council of the East Side, was a tireless advocate for the poor elderly of the neighborhood.
+Singer, who was also an employee of the United Jewish Council of the East Side, was known as a dedicated advocate for the poor elderly of the neighborhood.

 Aborted sale

 Under Singer's leadership, the synagogue served as a prayer and meeting place for immigrants and working poor of the Lower East Side, most of them elderly, such as "former sanitation workers, bakers, rag vendors in their seventies and eighties".
 By 2000, most of the membership had died or moved away, and it was often difficult to gather a minyan (ten-man quorum) for prayer services.
 Rabbi Singer would arrange for food to entice potential congregants.
-While this led to a decent group at the post prayer 'kuddush' it did not attract more service attendees.
+While this led to a decent group at the post prayer kiddush, it did not attract more service attendees.